-"I was first introduced to the juvenile justice system when I was 14 years old," shares Sammy Perez in this week's Insider.
+"I was first introduced to the juvenile justice system when I was 14 years old," Sammy Perez shares with Prison Fellowship®’s Insider.

 Growing up, Sammy had a difficult childhood.
 His father was absent, and his mother suffered from multiple mental illnesses.
 Because of this, he moved from home to home.